 Great job!
 If you landed here, you are critically examining your options for business education.
 You are evaluating alt-MBA programs against their cost and reviews.

 Traditional MBA programs don’t make sense in a post-coronavirus world.
 And now, the gulf between value and price has never been greater.

 At the same, management training has never been more important.
 COVID-19 will accelerate automation and outsourcing across industries, leaving many jobs vulnerable.
 Management jobs are safe, as they require leadership skills, creative problem solving, and emotional intelligence.

 A number of alt-MBA programs have started in recent years, including brunchwork.
 More will pop up after COVID-19.
-As you weigh your options, consider these five key factors before enrolling:
+As you weigh your options, consider these six key factors before enrolling: